CawaAlreadyTaken/python/imgFromVideoOrFilm/README.md

 Not a good name for a python project, i know and i am sorry.

 This script will take a video as an input and will produce an image.
-Every pixel of the output image will be the average of the values of the pixels during the whole video.
+Every pixel of the output image will be the average of the values of the pixel during the whole video.

 Two modes are available: arithmetic mean and root mean square.